How I Became an Artist

 if you had to choose,

-(and not have your cake and eat it too):
+(and NOT have your cake and eat it too):

 ---Would you rather be personally pleased with the work you’re doing, regardless of what others may think; or be